jonnor/projects/megamemsacc/notes.md

 - Check and fix midpoint subtraction for ADC
 - Verify that the design of fingers is actually correct
 - Do some calculations on the expected capacitive change from the finger structure
+- Try a dedicated capacitive sensing chip.
+Like MS3110, AD7746, FDC1004
 - Try improving the opamp.
 Charge amplifier, or transimpedance amplifier?
 Might need amplification
 - Create a small jig to allow rotating the setup without touching it
 - Increase the excitaiton/sample frequency.